 - Product.
-Your business offers higher quality products than other small businesses in your niche.
+Your business offers higher quality or more sustainable products than other small businesses in your niche market.

 - Service.
-Your business offers better customer service, after-sales support, warranties, and technical information than competing businesses.
+Your business offers better customer service, after-sales support, warranties, and technical information, and other resources than competing companies.

-That means building your business identity, company values, marketing strategies, and the team around it in order to accelerate growth.
+That means building your business identity, company values, marketing strategies, sales funnel, strategic partnerships, and the team around it in order to accelerate growth.

 Expanding your online presence is the best way to attract new potential customers to your business.